 Cancer treatments have been improving for decades.
 Researchers are not only developing treatments that are more effective, but they are also highly focused on reducing their side effects.
-This is important, given that here in the United States we now have nearly 16 million people living with a history of cancer.
+This is important, given that in the United States there are nearly 16 million people living with a history of cancer.
 That number is expected to increase to more than 20 million by 2026.

-At the Cancer Survivorship Program at Smilow Cancer Hospital, a team of health care providers helps patients deal with side effects they’re experiencing.
+At the Cancer Survivorship Clinic at Smilow Cancer Hospital, a team of health care providers helps patients deal with side effects they’re experiencing.

 “Everybody is different, but there are common themes related to the side effects of treatment, like gaining weight,” says Tara Sanft, MD, a medical oncologist who is the program’s director.
 “Other concerns have to do with fatigue related to treatment, getting back to or trying to start an exercise regimen, and intimacy and sexual side effects.”

-What are the most common side effects of cancer treatments?
+What are the most common side effects of cancer treatment?

 Some of the most common side effects of cancer and its treatment include pain and fatigue, anemia, mouth problems, nausea/weight change/dietary issues, and hair, skin and nail problems.

-- Hair, skin and nail problems.
-Radiation therapy can bring hair loss (sometimes called alopecia) to the part of the body receiving radiation, while chemotherapy can lead to loss of hair on the head and other parts of the body.
+- Hair, skin, and nail problems.
+Radiation therapy can bring hair loss to the part of the body receiving radiation, while chemotherapy can lead to loss of hair on the head and other parts of the body.
 Different chemotherapy drugs can cause different types of hair loss, or no hair loss at all.
 Hair loss usually happens within two weeks of treatment, getting worse over the first month or two of ongoing treatment.
 Regrowth can begin while treatment is still happening, or within one to three months after it is done.
-Skin-related side effects of chemotherapy and radiation therapy can include dryness, itchiness, redness and swelling.
+Skin-related side effects of chemotherapy and radiation therapy can include dryness, itchiness, redness, and swelling.
 You should also be careful in the sun while receiving cancer treatment because you may be more susceptible to sunburn.
-You may also experience changes in your nails, like darkening, yellowing or cracking of the nails and/or cuticles.
+You may also experience changes in your nails, like darkening, yellowing, or cracking of the nails and/or cuticles.

-What are some other side effects of cancer treatments?
+What are some other side effects of cancer treatment?

 Other side effects of cancer treatment include the following: